yuting89830/Frame-Based-Video-Analysis-with-Image-Text-to-Text-Models/README.md

 ```
 ## Note

-You are welcome to modify the prompts and video files to suit your specific needs.
-Adjusting the prompts or using different video files will allow you to tailor the analysis for various traffic scenarios or other use cases.
+Feel free to modify the prompts and video files to suit your specific needs.
+The flexibility of this project allows for customization to fit various use cases and preferences.